-Best eSIM for France 2026: Paris, Riviera & Rural Provence
+Best eSIM for France 2026: All 4 Carriers Compared — Paris to Provence

 Most travelers buy an eSIM for France — then lose signal on the train, in Provence, or right when they need it.
 The problem isn’t France’s network — it’s picking an eSIM that connects to one carrier when four are available.